 How did we end up at Hippodrome?

 The next day I went to see the building.
 A dilapidated and miserable house was staring back at me.
 All the windows were shut with bricks and inside there were two camp fire places left behind by some homeless people.
 In the attic there were several small and one large hole in the roof under which grew moss and trees.
 The owner talked about a small and big fire.
 In addition, the owner was harassed by municipal police which was fining him for the rubbish and leaking oil barrels in the yard.
 The building had even gotten into the news because of the youth having rioted there and the police having been sent to disperse them.
-At a glance I decided that this building would be the future home of Estonian climbing!
+I decided in an instant that this would be the future home of Estonian climbing!

 Play Video